Works

 Podium on Tour – NTR (21-08-2016)

-Andrew Makkinga made an item for the tv-program Podium on Tour, after having seen the installatie on Boulevard Theatre Festival in ‘s-Hertogenbosch.
+Andrew Makkinga made an item for the tv-program Podium on Tour, after having seen the installation on Theaterfestival Boulevard in ‘s-Hertogenbosch.

 Nooit meer slapen (No more sleep) – VPRO Radio (18-05-2016)